jjone36/Doodle/README.md

 ![img](https://github.com/jjone36/Doodle/blob/master/img.png)

 This project is for building an image classifier model that can handle noisy and sometimes incomplete drawings and perform well on classifying 50 different animals.
 Starting from a simple CNN as a baseline, I used Residual Net and VGG19.
 I choose these models because they are covered in Andrew Ng's DL specialization course On Coursera.
 I wanted to have a time to practice what I learnt in class.
-The final score was ~~ of the accuracy.

 <br>